 Netflix often has to enforce some form of distribution restrictions.
 For instance, the producer of a movie might have already entered an exclusive distribution deal in a specific region and would therefore not allow Netflix to distribute it is that region.

 Think of the NBC show The Big Bang Theory, for example.
 It’s not available on Netflix in the US but it is on some European versions of the service.
-This might not be the best example, though, as the American Netflix is usually the one with the most content.
+This might not be the best example, though, as the American and Japanese Netflix are usually the ones with the most content.
 This particular show is one of many exceptions.
 Likewise, some Netflix original content is often available in some markets on broadcast TV through distribution agreements that forbid Netflix from making it available in these markets.
 Riverdale is a good example of a Netflix Original that is not available but is broadcast on The CW.

 To enforce these restrictions, Netflix primarily uses a technique called geo-blocking.
 It ensures that users can only access their service local service.
 A user in the US, for example, can only access the American version of Netflix while one in Canada can access the Canadian version but not the American one.

 But this geo-blocking can also become an issue for some US residents.
-Are you, for example, a US citizen travelling abroad?
+Are you, for example, a US citizen traveling abroad?
 You can’t watch your Netflix.
 At least, not until you find a way to bypass the geographic blocking.

 How Geo-blocking Is Accomplished